 Many people use the opportunity of a career break to simply travel as far and wide as possible, and visit the places they’ve always dreamed about.

-Maybe you’ve always wanted to take a west-coast road trip from Canada to Mexico, go island-hopping in Southeast Asia or witness the incredible wildlife in Southern Africa.
+Maybe you’ve always wanted to take a west-coast road trip from Canada to Mexico, go island-hopping in Southeast Asia, see the icons of South America or witness the incredible wildlife in Southern Africa.
 Or perhaps there are some big one-off experiences you want to try.
 For me and Lisa, that was hiking the Inca Trail in Peru and cruising Milford Sound in New Zealand.

 Whatever your dream destination or adventure, a travel sabbatical is your chance to do it.
 Take a look at our top career break travel ideas or explore some career break destinations to find some inspiration.

 Discover a new passion